DavidZhongtai/davidzhongtai.github.io/content/posts/pm.md

 ### **About Us**

-**[Monica Para](https://www.linkedin.com/in/monica-para/) 🦝** - I recently graduated with a degree in CS + Advertising at the University of Illinois and am currently a software engineer on a trading team.
-My past experiences lie in event marketing and teaching students computing fundamentals through Kode With Klossy and UIUC’s CS 124 course.

 **[David An](https://www.linkedin.com/in/davidzan/) ✍🏻** - I recently graduated with a degree in Mathematics at the University of Illinois and also currently work as a software engineer as well!
 I have past experience in creating material directed towards undergraduate recruiting and early stage careers.
 I am passionate about online branding, creating communities around different ideas and digital storytelling.

 ### **Understanding How PM Aligns in Tech**